 - 0% Phosphorous

 - 11% Potassium

-By adding these percentages, you’ll learn that 35% of this fertilizer is nutrient; the remaining 65% is productive filler like clay or limestone that help distribute the nutrients at a safe rate, avoiding oversaturation of nutrients and what we call “burning” your lawn.
-Just be sure you’re applying it according to the labeled instructions.
+By adding these percentages, you will learn that 35% of this fertilizer is nutrient; the remaining 65% is productive filler like clay or limestone that helps distribute the nutrients at a safe rate, avoiding oversaturation of nutrients and what we call “burning” your lawn.
+Just be sure you apply it according to the label instructions.

 What about Iron (Fe)?

-Some fertilizers will have added callouts that they contain Iron.
-Plants only need a very tiny amount of Iron to be healthy, but when they aren’t getting that very tiny amount they become deficient and can’t move Oxygen as well.
-When they can’t move Oxygen, they can’t produce chlorophyll as well and become yellowish.
+Some fertilizers will have added callouts that indicate they contain iron.
+Plants need only a very tiny amount of iron to be healthy, but when they are not getting that very tiny amount they become deficient and cannot move oxygen as well.
+When they cannot move oxygen, they cannot produce chlorophyll as well and become yellowish.

-Too much lime added to soil can cause this deficiency.
-Using a fertilizer with Iron will quickly solve your problem.
+Too much lime added to the soil can cause this deficiency.
+Using fertilizer with iron will quickly solve your problem.
 Soil test kits are helpful in diagnosing this.

 A few warnings to call out:

 - Newly planted perennials rarely need additional fertilizers.
-Don’t risk burning them the first year you plant them.
+Do not risk burning them the first year you plant them.